Simeulue Surf Spots

 A fun left hand reef break with challenging sections.
 Holds up huge swells and is suitable for longboard as well as shortboard.
 Take a beautiful ride by motorbike around the coastline and then grab a local boat for about 4 minutes.

-Because of the remoteness of Simeulue Island and the absence of mass tourism, you can find for breaks that are unnamed and undiscovered, this makes it the ideal place to surf.
-We know some and will let you in on some secrets of the island, but what’s better than to take your motorbike, cross over the island, find the secrets yourself and… surf!
+Because of the remoteness of Simeulue Island and the absence of mass tourism, you can still find breaks that are unnamed and undiscovered, this makes it the ideal place to surf.
+We know some and will let you in on some secrets of the island, but what’s better than to take your motorbike, cross over the island, and find these secret spots yourself and… surf!